 As life would have it Brent and HevenLee were about to experience a parents worst nightmare.
 In 2001 their oldest daughter AMBER, who was 20 years old, was abducted from her grandparent's home at Classic Truck and Auto body the evening of SEPTEMBER 14.
 Amber is presumed murdered and her body has never been recovered.

 Words are not sufficient to describe the love and gratitude we feel in our hearts for the goodness of the people in Idaho Falls and the surrounding area who came to our rescue and never left us alone in our time of suffering and grief and sorrow.
 Everyone was so patient with AMBER's family as they were going through unspeakable grief; all the while trying to continue to run a business and search for their daughter.
 It is with much deep sorrow that we were never able to bring her home and have our answers as to why, but we are still here and we are happy again and in a better place.
 Time does heal, but we would never have made it and be where we are today without all of you.
 We love you, Thanks for helping to bear our burdens.

-The name has been changed to Classic Auto Collision Center, INC, Brent and HevenLee hired their son-in-law Landon Schiess to be the Manager and estimator, and their youngest daughter Jade (Hoopes) Schiess as the DRP Coordinater / Manager.
-What a privilege it is to be blessed with this great opportunity to work hand in hand with your children, we have always enjoyed being together as a family and look forward to this great opportunity to continue to serve this great community as second and third generation and carry on this great business that had it humble beginning in 1968 by two wonderful people Noris and Kathleen Burgener.
+What a privilege it is to be blessed with this great opportunity to work hand in hand with your family, we look forward to continuing to serve this great community as third generation and carry on this great business that had its humble beginning in 1968 by two wonderful people Noris and Kathleen Burgener.